sanath95/MarketFlow/README.md

     - Click on the new service account, go to "Keys" tab, "Add Key", "Create a new key", "JSON".
     - Download the service account keys as a json file.

+    Visit [Get DBT](https://www.getdbt.com/) and create an account to get started.
+    - Create a new project.
+    - Create a new connection by providing the service account json file created above.
+    - Connect to a GitHub repository.
+    - Add / Update the following files:
+        - `dbt_project.yml`
+        - `models/modelflow/btc.sql`
+        - `models/modelflow/xau.sql`
+        - `models/modelflow/transformed_data.sql`
+    - Commit and push the changes.
+    - Navigate to "Deploy", and create an "Environment".
+    - Create a new "Job".
+    - Give the job a name.
+    - Select the Environment.
+    - Give the command

+        ```
+        dbt run --model transformed_data
+        ```
+    - Turn on Schedule for every hour.
+    - Create the job and run it.

 ---

 ## Results